 - Bake for 20-25 minutes until golden on top and quite firm if you press the middle down.

-- Allow it to cool for 5 minutes and then remove them from the tin (use the baking paper to help you) and place on a chopping board.
+- Allow it to cool for 5 minutes and then remove from the tin (use the baking paper to help you lift it out) and place on a chopping board.
 Cut into 16 squares.

 - The cranberry porridge squares can be eaten warm or cold.
 Once cold, store in an airtight tin.
 They will keep well for a few days (well, in theory!).